 Moreover, there are numerous examples where there are more than one similar way of saying something.
-For instance, compare 时限 (時限), 期限 and 年限, which are really easy to distinguish if you know what the individual characters mean, but might cause trouble if you don’t.
+For instance, compare 时限 (時限), 期限 and 年限, which are easy to distinguish if you know what the individual characters mean, but might cause trouble if you only look at the English translations.
 There are of course more examples, but I think this is enough to illustrate the point.

 Now, let’s look at a graph I think some of you have seen before:

 The picture is from Patrick Zein’s excellent introduction to Chinese (in Swedish, sorry).
 On the X-axis is number of characters one knows and on the Y-axis is the expected ability to understand written Chinese, assuming that grammar and character combinations are not a problem (which they of course are, but that’s not the issue here).

 What does this graph tell us?
 Basically, it shows that if we know 3000 characters, we will very rarely come upon characters we don’t know when we read normal Chinese text, provided that we know the correct 3000 characters.
 If you’ve spent lots of time learning characters that aren’t within the 3000 most common, referring to this graph is meaningless.
 Naturally, knowing characters does not equate to being able to read either, but it is a prerequisite.

 Using frequency lists to plug holes and make your foundation more solid

 Going through lists of words based on frequency allows you to learn characters you should know (because they are common), but have missed because you haven’t come across them yet, maybe because they aren’t in your course, or it might be just a fluke you haven’t stumbled upon them yet.